 Marketing was the first function to head to social channels for a lot of companies.
 And social marketing has grown more complex, taking place on multiple networks, involving larger teams, and integrating with other marketing activities.
 Can you measure the ROI of your social media marketing for all of this?
 Having a solid idea of social ROI starts with knowing what marketing goals you wish to accomplish on social.

-For many brands, these goals can be broadly broken down into higher level objectives, related to branding and awareness, and goals that are closely tied to selling, like driving traffic, influencing behaviors (signups, for example) and increasing conversions.
+For many brands, these goals can be broadly broken down into higher-level objectives, related to branding and awareness, and goals that are closely tied to selling, like driving traffic, influencing behaviours (signups, for example) and increasing conversions.

 You do have to consider, however, how to calculate ROI when someone has had multiple points of contact with your brand.
 If, for example, a user clicks through on a Facebook ad and purchases a product, the return could be attributed to that specific Facebook campaign.

 But if that user had already engaged with your brand on your website, possibly influencing the purchase decision, should the sale still be counted as solely the result of the Facebook campaign?
 Multitouch and weighted attribution models can apportion results according to the channels a user interacted with.

 Branding goals can be more of a challenge.
 Nearly every company that has a presence on social tracks metrics for audience, engagement, and sharing.
 These are crucial, but strictly speaking, tracking them is not tracking ROI.
 There are, however, a number of tactics you can use to track the return on investment for branding/awareness campaigns on social, including correlating metrics with financial variables.
 We explore them in more detail in our handbook on social media ROI.

 Not just for marketing

 Seeing the big picture on ROI also means looking beyond marketing to any other activity that your company performs on social.